 2'x4'x2" (3.5" total depth)

-With OC703, black speaker fabric, unfinished frame, and a super transparent mesh backing, the Black Stealth Panel is intended for a stationary installation.
-Great broadband absorption at an attractive price.
-Add $22 for Guilford of Maine fabric—check our swatches for in-stock and available colors.
+Our flagship model.
+With a core of Owens-Corning OC703, a plain wooden frame, and a super transparent mesh backing, this basic Stealth Panel offers great broadband absorption at an attractive price.
+The units shown here are covered with black polyester speaker fabric.
+Add $20 for Guilford of Maine fabric—check our swatches for color choices.
+(Gobo Foot Stands optional.)

 2'x4'x2" (3.5" total depth)

-Start with the Stealth-Plus.
-Add a wood-stained frame and muslin backing to support relocation, and with the sturdy, handsome wood-stained feet the Transformer doubles as a stand-alone gobo to relocate in your space or take on the gig!
+Start with the Stealth panel.
+Add a wood-stained frame and muslin backing to support relocation, and with the sturdy, handsome wood-stained Foot Stands, the Transformer doubles as a stand-alone gobo to relocate in your space or to take with you on the gig!

 2'x4'x2" (3.5" total depth)

-With the Extender feature you get an optional 6" air gap behind the panel.
+With the Extender feature you get an optional 6" air gap behind the panel, significantly improving the absorption of bass frequencies.
 The total protrusion in the extended position is 8.5"!
 Guilford of Maine fabric covers 2" of OC703.
 It takes only a few seconds to return the panel to its default resting position with a simple adjustment.
 Turn it into a Transformer-plus with a set of footer stands (add $50).
-CONTACT for Extender with other models or fill types.
-(Depth/density)
+CONTACT for Extender with other sizes and depths.

 2'x4'x1" (1.75" total depth)

 With a flatter profile than the "Stealth" the "Flatlander Panel" protrudes only 1.75" from the wall.
-Guilford of Maine fabric covers a 1" sheet of OC703, mounted on a simple frame, backed with the super transparent screen mesh.
+Guilford of Maine FR701 fabric covers a 1" sheet of OC703, mounted on a simple frame, backed with the super transparent screen mesh.
 The low profile and Guilford of Maine fabrics provide stylish and effective acoustic treatments for meeting rooms, office workspaces, living rooms, hallways, and reverberant spaces of all sizes.
+Shown here hanging next to a standard 2" Stealth panel.

 24"x72"x2" (2.75" total depth)